ministryofjustice/analytics-platform-ops/README.md

 6. Click "Continue to Launch"

    * EC2 Instance Type - select a suitable one, considering cost.
 Record the instance type (e.g. `m5.large`) - you'll use this in your .tfvars file in a moment.
-   * Key pair - create one called "softnas-$ENVNAME" (replacing the $ENVNAME) and save the private key (.pem file) locally
+   * Key pair - create one called "softnas-$ENVNAME" (replacing the $ENVNAME) and save the private key (.pem file) locally.
+Make this securely available to the platform's admins, so that they can ssh in for maintenance.

 7. Click "Launch"